IBE160/SG-Oslo/docs/ux-design-progress-summary.md

 4.  **User Journey: Upload Document (`docs/user-journey-upload-document.md`)**
     *   A detailed breakdown of the user's experience when uploading a document, covering steps, interactions, and potential considerations.

+5.  **User Journey: Take a Quiz (`docs/user-journey-take-quiz.md`)**
+    *   A detailed breakdown of the user's experience taking a quiz, from selection to completion and results review.

 ## Next Steps